 Part of the recent archaeological works at Camore Wood involved the recording and mapping of all known hut circles within the forest.
 To the untrained eye, the structures can be difficult to spot, especially when they are enclosed by trees or overgrown by thick bracken.
 Walkover survey across the woods, using historic maps and previous survey records to aid navigation, was able to find 20 structures from the prehistoric settlement, ranging from single hut circles to the impressive foundations of double and even triple roundhouses.

 Explore the map below to discover the houses for yourself.
 Click and drag to move the map or use the controls to zoom in and out.
-Click a point of interest or image on the left to start the guided tour.
+Click a point of interest or image to start the guided tour.

 Roundhouse Excavations

 Recent damage to the roundhouses provided a unique opportunity to investigate three of the hut circles in more detail.
 Six trenches were positioned across Sites 1, 2 and 3, each targeting different features of the roundhouses and their surroundings.
 Although the excavations were small in size, they uncovered structural elements, occupation deposits, and artefacts, including an incredible flint arrowhead.
-Ongoing analysis of the artefacts and environmental samples will shed even more light on the people who once lived here.
+Radiocarbon dates obtained from Site 1 show that the hut circle was inhabited during two periods: the Mid Bronze Age (1700-1400 BC) and the Mid Iron Age (400-50 BC).

 Site 1